opds-community/drafts/opds-2.0.md

 ## Facets

-Facets are meant to allow a user to explore a large collection of publications by either changing the order or obtaining a sub-set.
+Facets are meant to allow a user to explore a large collection of publications by either changing the order or obtaining a sub-set for the current feed.

+The `facets` role is meant to indicate that a collection contains a facet group.
+Each facet group:

+* must contain a `title` in its `metadata`
+* must contain at least two or more Link Objects in `links`
+* may contain `numberOfItems` in the `properties` of a Link Object to hint at the number of publications available for a given facet

+> TODO: define link relations for the active and default facets.

+**Example**

 ```json
 {